niroshiman2012/blog/README.md

 # blog
-Simple attempt at Django framework to build a basic blog.
+Simple attempt at Django framework to build a blog with basic functions.

-Features include adding title and post, and editing posts using forms module.